Bembem Devi Oinam: International career

 At the age of 15, Bembem made her international debut against Guam in the Asian Women's Championships.

 The turning point in her career came at the 1996 Asian Games, where the Indian national team were drawn in a group alongside Japan and neighbours Nepal.
 They lost to Japan 1-0 and won against Nepal 1-0 to progress from the group with Japan.
 In round 2 they would be drawn in a tough group alongside the national teams of Uzbekistan, Turkmenistan and North Korea.
 They lost all their matches but by then Oinam Bemben Devi had announced her arrival at the national stage.

 Before the 1997 AFC Cup in China, the Indian eve's team were sent to Germany for a month-long camp, where the national team players were trained by German coaches and played against German oppositions.
 The camp proved vital as the Indian team won 3-0 against Hong-Kong, Japan the top ranked team in women’ s football, defeated India 1-0 and in their final group game encounter India thrashed Guam 10-0.

 She was given the armband of the Indian contingent in the AFC qualifying competition, held in Thailand in 2003.
 She was the captain of the Indian team that emerged winners at the 11th South Asian Games held in Bangladesh, in 2010 and the 2012 SAFF Women's Championship held in Sri Lanka in the year 2012.

-She wears no. 6 jersey for India.

-She is set to play her last game on 15 February against Nepal, at the 12th South Asian Games in Shillong.
+She played her last game on 15 February against Nepal, at the 12th South Asian Games in Shillong.
+She finished her international career with 82 caps.